opmatrixsoftware/sshd-docker-builder/README.md

 ===============================

 # Description
-The purpose of this image is to give users or automated build agents the ability to have secure root access via SSH and build other docker images
+The purpose of this image is to give users, or automated build agents, the ability to have secure root access via SSH and build other docker images.
+The image also has ``svn``, ``git``, and ``make`` to copy/pull artifacts from version control systems directly in to the container and automate image building with ``make``.

 ## Docker image